 School Nurses assess, counsel and refer students related to drug abuse issues, including opioids.
-1,963 students were reported as engaged with the school nurse related to known drug abuse with 638 student incidents listed as "requiring EMS response or immediate care by a physician, and/or loss of 1/2 or more days of school".
-During this school year 48 drug abuse related presentations were given, and 3,395 individual counseling sessions were provided.
+There were 2,261 students reported as engaged with the school nurse related to known drug abuse with 324 of those student incidents listed as "requiring EMS response or immediate care by a physician, and/or loss of 1/2 or more days of school."
+During the 2018-2019 school year 48 substance abuse related presentations were given, and 4,732 individual counseling sessions were provided related to substance abuse.
 When present, school nurses can respond to emergent symptoms indicative of possible drug influence or overdose.
-Opioid overdose on school grounds occurs rarely, with two incidents of Naloxone use for suspected overdose reported this school year, both administered by the School Resource Officer.
-Forty-eight school districts reported having Naloxone available on school grounds through the School Resource Office and six through a district wide program supported with local policy and procedure.
+Opioid overdose on school grounds occurs rarely, with five incidents of Naloxone use for suspected overdose reported this school year, all of which were administered by the School Resource Officer.
+Sixty-one school districts reported having Naloxone available on school grounds through the School Resource Officer and eight through a district wide program supported with local policy and procedure.